House | 3 bedrooms | sleeps 8

 On a moonless night the back deck is perfect for viewing the millions of stars not visible from a city because of light pollution.

-Our holiday homestay has three bedrooms, one has a double bed and the other two have two single beds each.
-All beds have quilts and pillows, but we do require that guests bring their own sheets, pillow cases towels and tea towels.
+Our holiday homestay has three bedrooms; one has a double bed, another a queen size bed and a single bed and the third has two bunk beds and a single bed.
+All beds have quilts and pillows and we can supply guests with sheets, pillow cases towels and tea towels.
 Extra pillows and blankets are stored in the bedroom cupboards.
 There is a large fully equipped kitchen, dining and living area.
 The bathroom has a shower, hand basin and a washing machine.
 There is a separate toilet.
-The wood heater can be used to warm the shack.
+The wood heater can be used to warm the shack in mid-winter.

 The Swanwick golf course is very close and there is a set of clubs and buggy behind the bathroom door for you to borrow.
 A boat ramp is at the Swan River in Swanwick and two boat ramps are about 4 kilometres away in Coles Bay.
 Great Oyster Bay is about 15km long and 8km wide and is sheltered by the Freycinet Peninsula, making it perfect for boating, fishing or just enjoying the magnificent scenery.
 Around the Coles Bay region it is easy get to many stunning beaches with beautiful white sand derived from the red granite which form the magnificent Hazards.
 Well maintained tracks allow access to the iconic Wineglass Bay and across the isthmus to Hazard Beach and further down the peninsula.